 Members are always fully vested for their own contributions.
-In the case of death before retirement, members' beneficiaries are entitled to full payment of members' contributions.
+In the case of death before retirement, members' beneficiaries are entitled to full payment of members' contributions providing no survivor death benefits are payable.

 Eligible retirees receiving monthly benefits are entitled to cost-of-living increases equal to 60% of the change in the average consumer price index for the calendar year in which the pensioner retired as compared to the average consumer price index for a 12-month period ending with each August 31st immediately preceding the year in which the adjustment becomes payable.
 The regular retirement allowance is multiplied by the 60% factor as developed and results in the dollar amount of the adjustment payable.

 Retired members become eligible for pension adjustment benefits after 24 months of retirement.
-The cost-of-living increases are funded by the retirement system and are included in the annual actuarial calculations of the required state and state-related employer contributions.
+The costof-living increases are funded by the retirement system and are included in the annual actuarial calculations of the required state and state-related employer contributions.

 Chapter 4, P.L.
 2001 provided increased benefits to certain members who retired prior to December 29, 1989 with at least 25 years of creditable service.
-The maximum amount of the increase is 5% of the retiree's final compensation.
-For those with 30 or more years or service, the total pension would increase from 65% to 70% of final compensation.
+The maximum amount of the increase was 5% of the retiree's final compensation.
+For those with 30 or more years of service, the total pension benefit would increase from 65% to 70% of final compensation.